Water: Steam Electric

 Proposed Effluent Guidelines for the Steam Electric Power Generating Category

 EPA is proposing to amend the effluent limitations guidelines and standards for the Steam Electric Power Generating category (40 CFR Part 423).
 A proposed rule was published on June 7, 2013.
+The public comment period closed on September 20, 2013.

 Steam electric power plants contribute over half of all toxic pollutants discharged to surface waters by all industrial categories currently regulated in the United States under the Clean Water Act.
 For example, steam electric plants annually discharge: